Facebook Twitter Instagram

 1. Open CSV(Comma Separated Values) file in Excel

-Refer below screenshot for available excel save options.
+Refer to the below screenshot for available excel save options.

 excel-save-option